bitwiseshiftleft/compressed_map/README.md

 These take asymptotically Õ(n^(3/2)) time and Õ(n) memory to construct.
 In practice, they top out at a few hundred million to a billion rows on commodity hardware, due to the memory consumption, unless someone can come up with a lighter building algorithm.

+For a `CompressedMap`, not all the keys are used in each level.
+Roughly, if there is a single "dominant" value that appears vastly more often than the rest, then the memory consumption depends on some multiple (2-3x) of how often the non-dominant values appear.